Skip to content

 x-auth-token: my-auth-token

-When configuring multiple fixed field authentications, matching any one is considered successful
+When configuring multiple fixed field authentications, matching one is sufficient for authentication

-For fields in Query and Body used for authentication, the system automatically deletes them after authentication and does not pass them to the function
+For fields used for authentication in Query and Body, the system automatically deletes them after authentication, and they are not passed to the function

 HTTP Basic / HTTP Digest

-Interfaces using these authentication methods will prompt the browser to display a username/password dialog when accessed directly via the browser address bar.
+Interfaces authenticated using this method will prompt the user to enter a username/password when accessed directly in the browser address bar.

 If you need to access programmatically, please refer to the following code: